 Students fly in and out of Barajas International Airport in Madrid, Spain.
 Alcala is about one hour outside of Madrid.
 Students are met at the airport by our on-site director and they travel together by bus to Alcala with their luggage to meet their host families.

-Please make sure your student arrives at the airport at least three hours early for proper check-in and to go through security.
 Students should carry with them: their passport with visa, money, ATM card, credit card, any prescription drugs they might need, and clothes for a day in case their luggage gets delayed.

 Historically, students fly United Airlines and leave from Newark International Airport in New Jersey.
 Usually, students fly nonstop to Madrid, and the flight can take about 7-8 hours.
 Flights going over to Europe normally leave the East Eoast in the early to late evening.

 It is very important that your student be checking the United Airlines website to make sure that their luggage complies with weight restrictions and number of bag restrictions.
 International flights are very strict about luggage size and weight and it is something that can change, so checking the website periodically as your student prepares to go is highly suggested.

 Loyola has an on-site director that has been with the program for more than 10 years.
 Maria Jose Lopez Pozo is a Madrid-based professor that not only works with our students on all aspects of their study abroad experience (questions, concerns, illnesses, and homestays) but also teaches one of the required courses for our students.

 Maria Jose has an excellent relationship with the University of Alcala, the host families and the professors that work with the Loyola students.
 Maria Jose has an assistant, Eva, that works with her on a part-time basis and takes care of a lot of the group’s logistics and anything else that may come up.

 Students are given both Maria Jose’s and Eva’s cell phone numbers upon arrival so that students can reach them at all times, especially in case of an emergency.